 PC is commonly used for plastic lenses in eyewear, in medical devices, automotive components, protective gear, greenhouses, Digital Disks (CDs, DVDs, and Blu-ray), and exterior lighting fixtures.

-Injection molding most often produces parts by polycarbonates and their blends.
+The PC injection molding, unlike pom injection, most often produces parts by polycarbonates and their blends.
 Since polycarbonate is highly viscous, it is usually processed at high temperature to reduce its viscosity.
 In this process, the hot polymer melt is pressed through into a mold with high pressure.
 The mold when cools, gives the molten polymer its desired shape and characteristics.
 This process is generally used to manufacture polycarbonate bottles, plates etc. Since polycarbonate is a poor-flowing plastic, wall thickness should not be too thin.

 Mechanical performance: high strength, fatigue resistance, dimensional stability, and small creep (also rarely changes under high temperature conditions);